digital-land/service/content/collate-data-service/index.md

 ---
 name: "Collate data service"
 status: "in-progress"
+summary: "Create national datasets for proptech users by collecting data from multiple sources and collating."
 ---

 A service to collect and collate data published by our data publisher users.